-The round, pea-sized glands are on the posterior end of the bulbus penis in the pelvic base area (m. transversus perinei profundus).
-Their excretory duct is about five centimeters long and leads into the pars songiosa urethrae.
+Cowper’s glands (glandula bulbourethrales) with their viscous secretions ensure the lubricity of the urethra for the ejaculate.
+These round, pea-sized glands are on the posterior end of the bulbus penis in the pelvic base area.
+Their excretory duct is about five centimeters long and leads into the spongy part of the urethra.

-The final common pathway in the ductus ejaculatorius
+The final common pathway in the ejaculatory duct

-The ductus ejaculatorius is the end section shared by the ductus deferens and the ductus excretorius belonging to the seminal vesicle, and this ductus ejaculatorius runs through the prostate and passes within the prostate on the seminal hillock (colliculus seminalis).
-This opening is located on both sites of the utriculus prostaticus, a blind sack which represents a rudiment of the Mullerian duct, and which is approximately one centimeter long.
+The ejaculatory duct(ductus ejaculatorius) is the end section shared by the ductus deferens and the ductus excretorius belonging to the seminal vesicle.
+This ductus ejaculatorius runs through the prostate and passes within the prostate on the seminal hillock (colliculus seminalis).
+This opening is located on both sites of the prostatic utricle, a blind sack which represents a rudiment of the Mullerian duct, and which is approximately one centimeter long.

-The prostate is supplied via the a. vesicalis inf. and via the plexus venosus prostaticae, which drain into the vv.
-Iliacae.
-Neural supply to prostate is via the plexus prostaticus by means of the sympathetic fibers of the nn. splanchnici lumbales and by means of parasympathetic fibers from the nn. splanchnici.
+The prostate is supplied via the inferior vesical artery and drained via the prostatic venous plexus, which drains into the iliac vein.
+Neural supply to prostate is via the prostatic plexus.
+This is by means of the sympathetic fibers of the lumbar splanchnic nerves and by means of parasympathetic fibers from the pelvic splanchnic nerves.

 The formation of male germ cells (spermatogenesis)

-Spermatogenesis (sperm cell formation) is the formation of male gametes, and from puberty onwards this takes place in the testis.
+Spermatogenesis is the formation of male gametes.
+It starts before birth and from puberty onwards this takes place in the testis.
 In contrast to what happens in the case of women, in men this involves a continuous formation process.

 Through mitoses of spermatogonia, the original germ cells of the testis, men have a stem cell reserve, from which sperm can constantly be produced.
 In the case of women, however, the maximum number of oocytes is reached in the seventh embryonic month, and decreases thereafter.

 Histologically the testis is a tubular organ.
-The tubuli seminiferi (seminiferous tubules) lead to a common network, the rete testis, which in turn leads to the ductuli efferentes of the epididymis.
-From this point there is a connection to the ductus deferens (vas deferens), via the ductus epidydimis.
+The seminiferous tubules lead to a common network, the rete testis, which in turn leads to the efferent ducts of the epididymis.
+From this point there is a connection to the ductus deferens (sperm duct), via the ductus epidydimis.

-The Sertoli cells are located in the tubuli seminiferi, and in their role as supporting cells and nutrition cells they support the process of spermatogenesis, and they also support the germ cells themselves, the spermatogonia.
+The Sertoli cells are located in the tubuli seminiferi, and in their role as supporting cells and nutrition provision to the cells they support the process of spermatogenesis.
+They also support the germ cells themselves-spermatogonia.
 The cells rest on the basal membrane.